goemonjs/goemon/README.md

 npm run dev ( or gulp )

-Under this mode, Goemon automatically rebuild and refresh the browser when you change your code
+Under this mode, Goemon automatically rebuilds and refresh the browser when you change your code.

 ### Other commands